-Outlook: Iran's solitary economy will be severely affected by the current crisis and ensuing drop in oil and commodity prices.
-Hefty government expenditures will suffer as well.
-Despite international pressures Iran is likely to pursue its nuclear ambitions, hence also risking economic sanctions.
+GDP Growth: Outlook: Iran's solitary economy 5.5 percent will be severely affected by the Inflation: current crisis and 18.5 percent ensuing drop in oil and commodity GDP: prices.
+Hefty \$270bn government expenditures will GDP per Head: suffer as well. \$3,939 Despite (PPP \$9,852) international pressures Iran is likely to pursue its Population: nuclear ambitions, 72.9m hence also risking economic sanctions.
 This will affect its neighbors, particularly Armenia.
-To fend off deeper isolation, it will attempt to become regional processes while keeping a balanced policy on conflicts, including Nagorno Karabakh.
+To fend off deeper isolation, it will attempt to become more engaged in regional processes while keeping a balanced policy on conflicts, including Nagorno Karabakh.